hci-gu/facebook-for-digital-seniors/backend/README.md

 # Backend for digital seniors

 ## Security on (AWS) instance
-Besides normal http and https you also need to open port 1337 to have request to parse come through.
+Besides normal http and https you also need to open port 1337 to have requests to parse come through.

 ## Parse
 The backend is running parse server.
 Check it out here: [https://parseplatform.org/](https://parseplatform.org/)